gatsbyjs/gatsby/docs/docs/recipes.md

 #### Prerequisites

-- A [Gatsby site](/docs/quick-start/) with an index page component
+- An existing [Gatsby site](/docs/quick-start/) with an index page component
-- An existing

 #### Directions